 The best snow tire will depend on what you ride.
-If it’s a quad the tire you should go with is different than a 4 wheel drive ATV.
+If it’s a quad the tire you should go with is different from a 4-wheel drive ATV.

-A quad is often 2 wheel drive and chain driven.
+A quad is often 2-wheel drive and chain driven.
 More often suited for racing but many people do use them for snowy conditions.
-If you ride a quad, Maxxis makes a snow tire just for you called the Maxxis 4-snow*.
+If you ride a quad, Maxxis makes a snow tire just for you called the Maxxis 4-snow (ad).
 Here is a great video showing it off…

-For me, that tire is the Kenda K299 Bear Claw*, but everyone has their own opinions.
+For me, that tire is the Kenda K299 Bear Claw (ad), but everyone has their own opinions.
 Others like the Carlisle 489 but the Bear Claw has more grip and sits wider which helps more with the snow.

 What To Avoid

 You want to avoid most mud tires.
 The problem with mud tires is that they dig in which gets you stuck in snow or sand.

 You want a tire that is wide but doesn’t dig in.

 While you want to avoid most mud tires, there are a few in a class of their own that might be worth a look at.
 The Gorilla Silverbacks are a tire that can help out in certain snow conditions.
 This race below helps to show this…